You can review and amend the cookie settings. Our cookies are automatically switched off but will switch on if you select 'I'm fine with this'.

 Our Women in Leadership Award and Rising Star Awards both offer an annual award of £5,000 in career development funding, training and mentoring opportunities.

 We publish staff blogs, highlight key events and celebrations and regularly ask staff how we’re doing through staff surveys and feedback.
-We’ve also produced a new diversity and inclusion film, showcasing our people, their experiences and views, which staff viewed at our 2020 Staff Celebration.
+We’ve also produced a new diversity and inclusion film, showcasing our people, their experiences and views.